AlexandreGallais/tab-channel/README.md

 # TabChannel

-A simple class to send data between browser tabs using BroadcastChannel.
+A simple class for communicating between different tabs on the same domain using BroadcastChannel.